 Artist of the Week

-As part of the new year and honoring the wonderful artists we have featured in the museum, we are launching a new program called “Artist of the Week”.
+February 14th, 2011 | Posted in Recent News | No CommentsAs part of the new year and honoring the wonderful artists we have featured in the museum, we are launching a new program called “Artist of the Week”.

-Here at the International Walldog Mural and Sign Art Museum we will be composing weekly featured artist articles.
+Here at the International and museum we will be composing weekly featured artist articles.
 These articles are focused on creating awareness of the unique artwork we have in the museum, in addition to providing a better understanding of the artists.
 The Museum Intern will be viewing and studying the artwork displayed in the museum.
 The Intern will then be conducting phone interviews with the artist in order to gain additional intriguing information about the artwork and its creator.
 A window display will then be created to showcase the artist’s works.
 These weekly articles can be found on the museum’s website and several different social media pages.

 Enjoy!